stefanocampanella/MHPC-project/_sources/backmatter/final.md

 This transformation is concerned with physical objects only to a lesser degree.
 The biggest shift was cultural.
 A generation of highly trained engineers has become obsolete.
 The knowledge and mental models they used were outdated.
 It has not happened during a century, but in few decades.
 It is highly unlikely that it will not happen again.
 Instead, if we extrapolate the trend, it is conceivable that the timescale of transformations will become shorter and shorter, due to technological acceleration.

 In short, there are excellent chances that the knowledge about a particular technology that one acquires today will be worthless within the time span of his professional career[^frontend].
-It is probable that our high-level code will look like to future programmers like assembly looks like to us.
+It is probable that our high-level code will look to future programmers like assembly looks to us today.
+All the more reason for our carefully hand-unrolled loops considered as primitive as the monkeys screaming around the monolith in 2001: A Space Odissey by Stanley Kubrick[^monolith].
 The GPT-3 model offers a hint of how this might happen.

 [^frontend]: Frontend developers experience this inconvenience on a daily basis.
 However, here I am not really talking about javascript frameworks.

+[^monolith]: Actually, this is true as of today.

 Are we doomed to learn useless stuff?
 I think that the answer is no. Nonetheless, I think that learning a particular technology, which does not teach us something more general, is a waste of time.
 Details of implementation will come and go[^details], general questions will stay: the deeper the longer.
 Bartosz Milewski ends with the following words an article on his blog {cite}`milewski2020math` titled "Math is your insurance policy".